nyeogmi/bats-can-draw/README.md

 # bats-can-draw

 Hey!
-This is just a quick starter kit for Pico-8-style gamedev on Canvas with Parcel.
+This is just a quick starter kit for Pico-8-style gamedev on Canvas.
+It's an NPM package, plus

 Namely that means: